Those who have been mistreated by police in NSW have three main options open to them.

 The first is an ‘internal complaint’ to the Police Force itself.
 This requires you to provide as much information as possible to the police themselves.
 That pathway is notorious for bringing about an outcome which is favourable to police – after all, police are essentially investigating themselves.

-The second option is to make a complaint to the NSW Ombudsman, who receives upwards of 3,000 complaints against police each year and is hopelessly under-resourced.
-What’s more, the Ombudsman does not have the power to discipline police or make a costs order in your favour.
-In fact, his own website says that complaints will normally either be referred to police to investigate themselves or, for more serious cases, will simply be overseen by the Ombudsman’s office.
+The second option is to make a complaint to the Law Enforcement Conduct Commission (LECC), which receives thousands of complaints against police each year and is hopelessly under-resourced.
+What’s more, the LECC does not have the power to discipline police or make a costs order in a complainant’s favour.

 This can leave victims of police misconduct feeling justifiably aggrieved.

 The third option is to consider making a civil claim against the NSW Police Force.

 This page outlines the law when it comes to suing police for assault, false imprisonment and malicious prosecution.